Haltroy/gamerun/README.md

 # DEVELOPMENT

-Any requests and PRs are welcomed.
-Just don't forget to update the SHA512 checksum on PKGBUILD file if you changed anything on the main script.
+~Any requests and PRs are welcomed.
+Just don't forget to update the SHA512 checksum on PKGBUILD file if you changed anything on the main script.~

+Future development of this script halted in favor of an upcoming project.

 I originally intended this for my own personal use (hence why there's not enough stuff here in the first place) but I thought maybe others can use it as well.